jesstierney/pliocene-da/README.md

 This folder holds the function `buildEnsemble`.
 This function builds state vector ensembles for assimilation.
 The function allows you to build ensembles from different sets of climate model runs.
 The folder may also hold `.ens` files, which are pre-built state vector ensembles for the analysis.

 ### estimates
+This folder holds:

-This folder holds the function `estimateProxies`.
-This function allows you to estimate proxy records for given time slice, ensemble, and set of paleo(coordinates).
-The folder may also hold pre-computed proxy estimates, stored in various NetCDF `.nc` files.
+* `estimateProxies`: This function allows you to estimate proxy records for given time slice, ensemble, and set of (paleo)coordinates.
+* `buildPSMs`: This is a utility function that builds the PSMs used to estimate proxies.
+It is called by `estimateProxies`, but you do not need to call this function directly.
+* Pre-computed proxy estimates, stored in various NetCDF `.nc` files.

 ### R-error-variances
 This folder holds the function `calculateR`.
 This function computes R values (error-variances) for the proxy records using: